CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unicast weight</h>

-Configures the weight applied to IPv4 routes received from peer; this is used in the BGP route selection algorithm.
+Configures the weight applied to IPv4 routes received from peer group in the specified VRF.
+This is used in the BGP route selection algorithm.

 ### Command Syntax